26 Nov 2018

 T-Duality and the Chiral de Rham Complex

 T-dual pairs are distinct manifolds equipped with closed 3-forms that admit isomorphism of a number of classical structures including twisted de Rham cohomology, twisted K-theory, and twisted Courant algebroids.
 An ongoing program is to study T-duality from a loop space perspective; that is, to identify structures attached to the loop spaces that are isomorphic under T-duality.
-In this talk, I’ll explain how the chiral de Rham complex of Malikov, Schechtman, and Vaintrob, gives rise to such structures.
-This is a joint work with Varghese Mathai.
+In this talk, I’ll explain how the chiral de Rham complex of

 9 Mar 2015